HappyFunCorp/happy_seed/website/source/docs/README.03.devise_confirmable.html.markdown

 ### Why do you want this?

 This allows you to confirm users through an email link and checks to make sure they are confirmed when logging in.
-For more information on devise and confirmable, [head](https://github.com/plataformatec/devise) here for the readme.
+For more information on devise and confirmable, check out the docs [here.](https://github.com/plataformatec/devise)

 ### Environment Variables